DWPS-FM

 91.1 Spirit FM (DWPS 91.1 MHz) is an FM station owned and operated by Our Lady's Foundation.
-Its studios and transmitter relocated in Brgy.
-Pinontingan, Gubat, Sorsogon.
+Its studios and transmitter are located in Brgy.
+Pinontingan, Gubat.

 History

 DWPS was founded in 1994 by Romeo Escasinas and Sarah Florano.
-Broadcasting from Zulueta St., it was a community radio station of Gubat.
-On December 30, 2022, it signed off and it’s equipment was donated to the local St. Anthony of Padua Parish Church.
-In March 2024, it returned on air under the church's management.
+Originally broadcasting from Zulueta Street, it served as a community radio station for Gubat.
+On December 30, 2022, the station signed off.
+Its equipment was donated to the local St. Anthony of Padua Parish Church.
+In March 2024, it returned on air as Spirit FM under the management of the said church.